RECALL OF METFORMIN EXTENDED RELEASE

 Oral combination drugs

-A variety of products that combine some of the drugs mentioned above is available.
+Several products are available that combine some of the drugs mentioned above.
 These include:

 - alogliptin and metformin (Kazano)